Best Hiking Watches for Backpacking 2025

 Sharing is caring!

 Looking for the best GPS watches for hiking to take on your next trip?
-A watch that maybe has built-in maps, GPS navigation, a barometer, an altimeter, and more.
+A watch that may have built-in maps, GPS navigation, a barometer, an altimeter, and more.
 A watch that can not only tell you where you are but track your movements, alert you to the changing weather, tell you your altitude, and lastly tell you the time.

-But with so many great options and things rapidly changing in the GPS watch market, it can be hard to pick one.
+With so many great options the GPS watch market is changing quickly, and it can be hard to pick one.
 This is why I spent hundreds of hours researching and testing some of the best GPS Hiking watches on the market.
 I’ve added a brief buying guide for you and a handy checklist to ensure you’ve thought of everything before you buy.

 Follow along on Social Media

-The Best Watches for Hiking in 2024 are:
+The Best GPS Watches for Hiking in 2025 are:

 Pros:

-> 60-day battery life for normal use and 140 hours with multi band GPS
+> 40-day battery life for normal use and 43 hours with multi-band GPS

 > Large watch face